 Each year around 700,000 people across the world die as a result of counterfeit medicines.
 Illegal operators are making huge profits with little risk of detection and punishment, but with serious consequences for society.
-The Smedpack project is about developing innovative solutions to the problem.
+VA participated in the Smedpack project aimed at developing innovative solutions to the problem.

 The illegal trade in counterfeit medicines is a growing global problem as counterfeit medicines are now increasingly infiltrating the legal distribution chain.
-Smedpack (Sustainable and Secure Medical Packaging) is a Swedish collaborative project whose aim is to develop solutions to prevent counterfeit medicines from reaching the legal distribution chain.
+Smedpack (Sustainable and Secure Medical Packaging) was a Swedish collaborative project whose aim was to develop solutions to prevent counterfeit medicines from reaching the legal distribution chain.

-The Smedpack project is about developing technical solutions to create more secure pharmaceutical packaging, as well as to improve cooperation between authorities and various stakeholders, both nationally and globally.
-This includes communication within the industrial network of manufacturers, wholesalers and pharmacies, but also the end user – the consumer – needs to be involved in the security process.
+The Smedpack project was about developing technical solutions to create more secure pharmaceutical packaging, as well as to improve cooperation between authorities and various stakeholders, both nationally and globally.
+This included communication within the industrial network of manufacturers, wholesalers and pharmacies, but also the end user – the consumer – needs to be involved in the security process.

-The main focus for VA in Smedpack is to capture the needs and preferences of the general public by including consumers as active stakeholders in the development process.
+The main focus for VA in Smedpack was to capture the needs and preferences of the general public by including consumers as active stakeholders in the development process.

-The first phase of Smedpack started in 2012.
-The third and final phase of the project is now underway and will be finished in December 2016.
-The project is funded by VINNOVA’s Challenge-driven Innovation programme and is coordinated by the research institute INNVENTIA.
+The first phase of Smedpack started in 2012 and the third and final phase of the project finished in January 2017.
+The project was funded by VINNOVA’s Challenge-driven Innovation programme and was coordinated by the research institute INNVENTIA.

 Smedpack is a good example of RRI (Responsible Research and Innovation) and features in the EU RRI Toolkit as an inspiring practice.